Skip to main content

 Women in Horror: Ida Lupino

-While her directorial offerings can’t really be described as straight ‘horror’, they still contain moments fraught with suspense, violence and unsettling moodiness and she dabbled in hard boiled noirs and gritty B-movies.
+While her directorial offerings can’t really be described as straight ‘horror’, they still contain moments fraught with suspense, violence and unsettling moodiness, and she dabbled in hard boiled noirs and gritty B-movies.
 The Hitch-Hiker, one of Lupino’s most significant films, is about a couple of pals heading off to Mexico on a fishing trip who pick up a sinister hitchhiker along the way.
 Turns out, the mysterious stranger is a psychotic serial killer who casually reveals to the men in the car that he’s going to kill them when they reach their destination.
 In his book ‘Hollywood Directors’, writer Richard Koszarski praised Lupino’s film work, claiming “Her films display the obsessions and consistencies of a true auteur...
 Lupino was able to reduce the male to the same sort of dangerous, irrational force that women represented in most male-directed examples of Hollywood film noir.

-Lupino’s episode of The Twilight Zone, The Masks, was part of the fourth series of the show.
-It revolves around the tale of a selfish family gathering at the house of their ailing patriarch for a reading of his will.
+Later in her career, Lupino directed TV work, much of which was also genre based.
+She directed episodes for series such as Alfred Hitchcock Presents, Thriller, The Fugitive, Colombo and she was the first woman to ever direct an episode of The Twilight Zone.
+Lupino’s episode, The Masks, was part of the fourth series of the show.
+It's the nightmarish tale of a selfish family gathering together at the house of their ailing patriarch for a reading of his will.
 One of the stipulations of his will is that the family wear creepy masks that reflect their inner corruption.
 When it comes time to take the masks off, well, I’m sure you can guess that the story doesn’t end well…

 Carrie Rickey wrote an article for the Village Voice, ‘Reel Women’ and in it she praised Lupino as a 'model of feminist moviemaking', stating “Not only did Lupino take control of production, direction and screenplay, but each of her movies addresses the brutal repercussions of sexuality, independence, and dependence.”